-1 (14) An instrument revoking a beneficiary deed is sufficient if it complies with other 2 applicable laws and is in substantially the following form: 3 Revocation of Beneficiary Deed 4 The undersigned hereby revokes the beneficiary deed recorded on (date) 5 in docket or book at page , or instrument number 6 records of County, Montana, con cerning the following described real property: 7 (Legal description) 8 Dated: 9 10 Signature
+1 15.
+An instrument revoking a beneficiary deed is sufficient if it complies with other

+2 applicable laws and is in substantially the following form:

+3 Revocation of Beneficiary Deed

+4 The undersigned hereby revokes the beneficiary deed recorded on (date)

+5 instrument nu mber , records of County, North Dakota, co oncerning the

+6 following described real property:

+7 (Legal description)

+8 Dated:

+9

+10 Signature

+11 16.
+The rights of creditors and others are the same as for a pay on death account account

+12 u ınder section 30 .1-31-12 .